Bertie and Sarah Cloake's family history

 Sarah's Siblings

-Sisters Annie and Emma would later follow Sarah across the seas to New Zealand, while brothers like James (born 1889) carried the family's unyielding spirit in Cornwall.
+Sisters Annie and Emma would later follow Sarah across the seas to New Zealand, while brothers like James carried the family's unyielding spirit in Cornwall.
 The Southerns' story speaks of quiet resilience, with branches venturing to Devon and beyond in search of steadier fortunes.

 Marriage and New Beginnings

 As Sarah blossomed into young adulthood, opportunity beckoned beyond the horizon.
-In 1911, she exchanged vows with Bertie Thomas Cloake, a kind-hearted Cornishman born around 1885 in Landulph to David Thomas Cloake and Amanda Mary Hocking.
+In 1911, she exchanged vows with Bertie Thomas Cloake, a fellow Cornishman born around 1885 in Landulph to David Thomas Cloake and Amanda Mary Hocking.

 1884